Introduction: Why Do Brands That Provide Online Services & Rely on SMS?

 - Takeaway.com, a meal-delivery platform, uses SMS notifications to keep their hungry users stay informed.
 Through SMS messages, they send users messages confirming their order has been placed, and throughout the process from when the meal is “in preparation,” “being picked up,” to "out for delivery" to “arriving soon.”

-Using SMS messages to send real-time notifications and updates to users enables digitally-native brands to optimise and create a better customer experience.
+Using SMS messages to send real-time notifications and updates to users enables digitally-native brands like Takeaway.com to optimize and create a better customer experience.

 In addition to notifications delivered via SMS, users can also enable and subscribe to receive Push or SMS notifications for discounts and alerts.
 Using the power of SMS notifications for status updates and discounts is a pivotal force to driving and empowering customer loyalty and retention.